Shopify/statsd-instrument/CONTRIBUTING.md

 > **Note**: this project is currently not actively maintained, but is heavily used in production.
 > As a result, pull requests and issues may not be responded to.
 Also, due to the limited time we have
-> avaibale to work on this library, we cannot accept PRs that do not maintain backwards compatibility,
+> available to work on this library, we cannot accept PRs that do not maintain backwards compatibility,
 > or PRs that would affect the performance of the hot code paths.

 ## Reporting issues